Officer in Charge: OCdt. Penney

 Squadron Improvement Committees

-Social Committee Chair: WO2 Constant
+Social Committee Chair: TBC

 The Social Committee is committed to planning, preparing, and executing various social functions for the cadets.
 Typical activities include dances, fundraisers, food drives, and the annual Mess Dinner and Year End Gala.